dhughes/syncify/README.md

 * The `Widget` with id 123 (Lubricated Stainless Steel Helical Insert)
 * The `Manufacturer` with id 78 (South Seas Trading Company)

-It's important to note that Syncer _does not_ recursively follow associations.
+It's important to note that Syncify _does not_ recursively follow associations.
 You'll note that not all of the the manufacturer's widgets were synced, only the one we specified.

 The `association` attribute passed into the `run!` method can be any valid value that you might use when joining records with ActiveRecord.
 The above effectively becomes: